WillHolbrook/advancedFunctionalProgramming/files/ActivityPlans/files/week1.md

 No previous preparation needed.

-### Complete the lab exercises by the end of this week

- * And report your performance on Cavas.

- * We will provide solutions in a file, some of them explained in videos.

 ### Attend the UG04 Lab in Computer Science at 12-2pm

 We assume that you have attended the Monday lecture.
 If you haven't, please catch up by reading the handouts for this week.